 Ingredients you'll need

 - Onion - A sweet onion is my personal recommendation, as the sweetness really intensifies during roasting.
+Yellow or red onions can be substituted if desired.

 - Olive oil - Regular olive oil is better for baking than extra virgin, because it can withstand higher temperatures.

 - Red wine vinegar - A generous splash of vinegar adds a subtle tangy bite to brighten the flavor.
+Balsamic vinegar can be substituted for a stronger flavor.

 - Salt - I recommend table salt over kosher salt because the smaller granules will give you better coverage.